Border Crossing is OPEN

 Returning to Canada w/Purchases/Goods/Gifts: Individuals returning to Canada after 24-hours can claim up to $200 CDN worth of goods without duty; $800 after 48 hrs.
 After a 7-day absence, you are allowed to include goods that will follow you by mail or other delivery method.

 Individuals entering US: As of June 1, 2009 only Passports or WHTI-compliant documents will be acceptable for entering the United States.
 WHTI-compliant documents are: US Passport Card, Enhanced Drivers License, NEXUS Card, or FAST Card.
-Prior to June 1, 2009 a photo ID plus Birth Certificate are accepted.rykertscrossing
+Prior to June 1, 2009 a photo ID plus Birth Certificate are accepted.Rykerts border crossing between Canada and Idaho, showing Canadian Customs facility with signage and flags.

-US Customs Info: www.cbp.gov or www.passportinfo.com Returning to US w/Purchases/Goods/Gifts: Individuals returning to US in a 30-day period may bring $800/person of approved items and 1-litre (33.8 fl. oz) alcohol per person without paying duty.
+US Customs Info: www.cbp.gov or www.passportinfo.com Returning to US with w/Purchases/Goods/Gifts: Individuals returning to the US in 30 days may bring $800/person of approved items and 1-litre (33.8 fl. oz) alcohol per person without paying duty.
 Locally grown fruit from Creston, BC allowed.
-To learn what items are restricted go to www.cbp.gov Minors traveling with people who are not their parents: (applies for Canada & US entries): Must have written authorization from parents along with phone numbers and ID such as notarized copy of birth certificate.
-As of June 1, 2009 US & Canadian citizens under the age of 16 need only present a birth certificate, Canadian Citizenship Card, or a naturalization certificate.
+To learn what items are restricted, go to www.cbp.gov.
+Minors traveling with people who are not their parents: (applies for Canada & US entries): Must have written authorization from parents along with phone numbers and ID, such as a notarized copy of birth certificate.
+As of June 1, 2009, US & Canadian citizens under the age of 16 need only present a birth certificate, Canadian Citizenship Card, or a naturalization certificate.
 Birth certificates can be an original, photocopy, or certified copy.

-If you have specific concerns please call one the border station numbers listed below:
+If you have specific concerns, please call one of the border station numbers listed below:

 Border Crossing Stations on the Loop